Terms and Conditions Agreement

 c) Accounts with an overdue balance may be suspended without further warning.
 Suspended accounts may not be altered or closed until full payment is received.

-OH will endeavour to notify by email where an account is overdue and facing suspension, however no responsibility is accepted for the successful receipt of email messages.
+WNB will endeavour to notify by email where an account is overdue and facing suspension, however, no responsibility is accepted for the successful receipt of email messages.

 6. Security Deposit

 OH may require the payment of a security deposit before providing, or as a condition of continuing the Service, and may use the security deposit to meet any costs, loss or liability incurred by the Customer.
 When the Customer has fully performed his or her obligations, OH shall return the outstanding balance of the security deposit, without interest.

 The Customer consents to OH obtaining credit reports and information containing personal information (as well as information concerning commercial credit worthiness and activities) for the purpose of assessment by OH of an application for credit (whether commercial or personal) or for the purpose of the collection of payments that are overdue.